keithfernandez0/keithfernandez0/README.md

 # Welcome to my profile.
-- Currently interested in artificial intelligence research at university.
+- Currently interested in artificial intelligence and cybersecurity research
-- Enrolled at Kean University, for a Bachelor's in Computer Science and Cybersecurity.
+- Enrolled at Kean University, for a Bachelor's in Computer Science and Cybersecurity, class of 2026.
-- I aspire to be in the cybersecurity industry as a pentester, ethical hacker or SysAdmin.
-- The culture of hacking is extremely fascinating to me, and I love more than anything to engage with it and support it.
-- Reach me on my [Twitter page](https://twitter.com/keithfernandez0), where I post (mostly retweet) stuff about CTFs, Linux, malware and hacker stuff.

-### Current projects:
-- Learning x86 assembly. (and maybe some C on the side)
-- Tinkering with deep neural networks for engineering/physics simulations.
+- Be sure to follow my LinkedIn and Twitter profiles as well.

 ### Profile stats:
 [![Keiths's GitHub stats](https://github-readme-stats.vercel.app/api?username=keithfernandez0&count_private=true)](https://github.com/anuraghazra/github-readme-stats)